perbu/pamphlet/04-traits.md

 ## Traits vs Go Interfaces

-In Go, interfaces are satisfied implicitly:
+In Go, interfaces are satisfied implicitly.
+This took me quite a long time to really understand.
+Also, the name `interface` is really a misnomer.
+It should be called `contract.

 ```go
 type Stringer interface {